§ 4031. Definitions

 (2) "Board" means the Board of Allied Mental Health Practitioners established under section 3262a of this title.

 (3) "Licensed marriage and family therapist" means a person who is licensed under this chapter.

 (4) "Commission" means the Commission on Accreditation for Marriage and Family Therapy Education, the committee of the American Association for Marriage and Family Therapy that reviews and accredits academic programs in marriage and family therapy that are offered at both regionally recognized colleges and universities and at independent post-graduate training institutes.

-(6) "Marriage and family services" means the diagnosis and treatment of nervous and mental disorders, whether cognitive, affective, or behavioral, from the context of marital and family systems.
-It further involves the professional application of psychotherapeutic and family systems theory and technique in the delivery of services to individuals, couples, and families for the purpose of treating such diagnosed nervous and mental disorders.
+(6) "Marriage and family services" means the diagnosis and treatment of mental conditions or disabilities, whether cognitive, affective, or behavioral, from the context of marital and family systems.
+It further involves the professional application of psychotherapeutic and family systems theory and technique in the delivery of services to individuals, couples, and families for the purpose of treating such diagnosed mental conditions or disabilities.

 § 4032.
 Disclosure of information